 Luis Armando Pena Soltren, 66, surrendered to federal authorities at New York's John F. Kennedy International Airport after exiting a flight from Havana, Cuba, officials said.
 It's the same airport from which Pan Am Flight 281 took off more than 40 years ago.

-Soltren "will finally face the American justice system that he has been evading for more than four decades," U.S. Attorney Preet Bharara said.
+Soltren "will finally face the American justice system that he has been evading for more than four decades," said U.S. Attorney Preet Bharara.

 According to a December 1968 indictment, Soltren and three others -- Jose Rafael Rios Cruz, Miguel Castro and Alejandro Figueroa -- conspired to hijack Flight 281 on November 24 of that year.

-They were accused of bringing concealed guns and knives aboard and using them to take over the flight.
-Crew members told authorities at the time that the armed suspects forced their way into the plane's cabin and ordered the crew to fly to Havana, according to court documents.
+The suspects were accused of bringing concealed guns and knives aboard the flight and using the weapons to take over the flight.
+Members of the crew told authorities at the time that the suspects, wielding pistols and large knives, forced their way into the cabin of the plane and ordered the crew to fly to Havana, according to court documents.